areknow/react-gradient-hover/src/GradientHover.md

             🚀 Interactive Demo
           </h2>
           <p style={{ margin: 0, fontSize: "1.1rem", maxWidth: "400px" }}>
-            Hover over this area and watch the gradient follow your mouse!
-            Adjust the controls above to see how they affect the behavior.
+            Adjust the controls below to see how they affect the behavior of this playground.
           </p>
         </div>
       </GradientHover>